ShehalShah/Stock/README.md

 # Stock App with Real-Time Stock Updates

-This is a stock application that provides real-time stock updates using Redis, Express, WebSockets, GraphQL for the backend, and React, Tailwind CSS, and React Charts for the frontend.
+This is a stock application that provides real-time stock updates and personal watchlist using Redis, MERN Stack, WebSockets, GraphQL for the backend, and React, Tailwind CSS, and React Charts for the frontend.

 ## Features